boseabhishek/lets-play-tdd/README.md

 ## use

-- download/clone the this repo and import it as a maven project in our favourite IDE (Eclipse/IntelliJ IDEA)
+- Download/clone this repo and import it as a maven project in our favourite IDE (Eclipse/IntelliJ IDEA) to start coding!